Anti-Black racism

 A gathering of White supremacists who are members of the Ku Klux Klan (KKK) in Baltimore in 1923.
 Designated as a far-right terrorist organization, the KKK first emerged in the American South in the 19th century and it is widely considered the most notorious anti-Black hate group in the country, reaching its peak with approximately six million members in the 1920s.

-Anti-Black racism, also called anti-Blackness, colourphobia or negrophobia, is characterised by prejudice, collective hatred, and discrimination or extreme aversion towards people who are racialised as Black (especially those from sub-Saharan Africa and its diasporas), as well as a loathing of Black culture worldwide.
+Anti-Black racism, also called anti-Blackness, colourphobia or negrophobia, is characterised by prejudice, collective hatred, and discrimination or extreme aversion towards people who are racialized as Black (especially those from sub-Saharan Africa and its diasporas), as well as a loathing of Black culture worldwide.
 Such sentiment includes, but is not limited to, the attribution of negative characteristics to Black people; the fear, strong dislike or dehumanisation of Black men; and the objectification (including sexual objectification) and dehumanisation of Black women.

-First defined by Canadian social workers and scholar Akua Benjamin, the term anti-Black racism (ABR) originally described racism towards Black people of African descent, as shaped by European colonialism and the Atlantic slave trade.
+First defined by Canadian social workers and scholar Akua Benjamin, the term anti-Black racism (ABR) originally described racism towards Black people of sub-Saharan African descent, as shaped by European colonialism and the Atlantic slave trade.
 The word black can also apply more widely to other groups, including Pacific and non-Atlantic Blacks (or Blaks), such as Indigenous Australians and Melanesians.
 As such, anti-Black racism has since been used to refer to racism against Black people more generally.
 The older terms negrophobia and colourphobia were terms created by American abolitionists to describe racism towards people of Sub-Saharan African descent, who were known at the time as Negroes or Coloured.
 The term anti-Blackness refers to racism against anyone racialised as Black.